ajwaadhussain/TIC-TAC-TOC/README.md

 ## Introduction

-Welcome to my first project, a Tic Tac Toe game built from scratch.
+Welcome to my first project, a Tic Tac Toe game built from scratch using Python.
 I'm Ajwad Hussain, a passionate developer looking to kick-start my journey in the world of coding.
+This project is a result of my dedication and hard work, and I'm excited to share it with the community.

 ## Game Description